-PRO TIP: Pre-heat the over to 450 degrees and reduce to 350 just before you put the fish in.
+PRO TIP: Pre-heat the oven to 450 degrees and reduce to 350 just before you put the fish in.
 The meat should be tender when removing it from the oven.
 Serve with any side dish you prefer.

 The Sheepshead fish will certainly challenge even experienced anglers, but don’t get discouraged.
 Scope out your favorite coastal spot and search the waters for a barnacle nibbling Convict.
 Once you’ve caught him, don’t let him go!
 Try your hand at cleaning him up and turning him into a delicious dish.